By Mike Miller January 2, 2023

 1989 Cadillac Coupe de Ville.
 I bought this car in 1993 and it was a good car up until the very end.
 The transmission finally failed at about 150,000 miles.
 I replaced with a rebuilt one that only lasted a year.

 1985 Mercedes 300TD.
 The Eclipse convertible was useless in the rain, so I bought this work horse diesel in 2000.
 It did a good job, and got great mileage.
-I sold it to a friend who is still driving it after 300,000 miles even though it's now 33 years old.
+I sold it to a friend who is still driving it after 300,000 miles.

 2002 Toyota Solara.
 Bought new in 2002, this was a fantastic car.
 It was comfortable, economical, and lasted a long time.
 I sold it at 160,000 miles in 2008 and the new owner drove it until the odometer read more than 200,000.

 2008 Toyota Prius.
 Purchased new in 2008, this car was comfortable and easy to drive.
 On a trip to Michigan and back with my two big sons and two grand kids and luggage, it got 47 mpg.
 I also used it for camping all over Florida.
 There's an article on this website about camping in it.

 2009 Toyota Corolla.
-I traded my lemon Tercel in on this car used in 2010 with 50,000 miles and it is still in daily use.
+I traded my lemon Tercel in on this car used in 2010 with 50,000 miles.
+It is still in daily use.
 It's easy to drive and comfortable.
 It has 175,000 miles and runs almost as quietly as the Prius did.
 It is also very economical.
 This might be a car I keep forever.

 This 1998 Honda CRV is what I used until 1/31/2020 as my daily driver and road trip car.
 It had 230,000 miles.
 It was a good car, especially on camping trips, and holds a lot of stuff, but only gets about 23 mpg.